 Case size is currently primarily a size of the existing components and a trade-off in costs.
-Bigger becomes practical.
+Bigger becomes impractical.
 Smaller currently gets disproportionately expensive.
 With current component sizes and price points, we typically use cases such as the 2.5".times.8".times.10" Morex #3688 steel case 1 featured in the accompanying photos.
 It is anticipated that smaller cases will be usable as ever smaller components become more price competitive.
 While smaller cases can be used, a larger case can provide a bit extra room to work with, dissipate heat, add additional internal components when and as desired (e.g. additional internal memory 25 & 29), and yet is small enough to be collocated with other equipment in even larger or more protective cases such as NEMA 4 and other environmentally protective cases such as the roadside box shown in FIG. 6.
-Internally, the tray is modified to mount the internal CF 27a, 27b and 27c, the DC voltage regulator and sequencer for automotive applications 25 (if not otherwise incorporated directly into the power supply 42), and other case with integrated VIA mainboard and 1 GIL processor, 2 GB compact flash for programming and data storage, 256 MB of heat shielded RAM, and an ITPS DC module with voltage regulator and sequencer as used for automotive applications.
-Other mainboards and components could be substituted.
+5 Internally, the tray is modified to mount the internal CF 27a, 27b and 27c, the DC voltage regulator and sequencer for automotive applications 25 (if not otherwise incorporated directly into the power supply 42), and other items.

-All Figures show the 2.5".times.8".times.10" Morex case configuration, though other cases can also be used.
+All Figures show the 2.5".times.8".times.10" Morex case 10 configuration, though other cases can also be used.
 Any suitable case that can accommodate the following components can be used.
-FIGS. 3 and 4 show the embedded system in the
+FIGS. 3 and 4 show the embedded system in the case with integrated VIA mainboard and 1 GHz processor, 2 GB compact flash for programming and data 15 storage, 256 MB of heat shielded RAM, and an ITPS DC module with voltage regulator and sequencer as used for automotive applications.
+Other mainboards and components could be substituted.

 The SMD is designed for both fixed and mobile applications.
 AC/DC power is typically incorporated.
 Such power supplies are generally sourced from the applicable case manufacturer, as the Morex Procase power board shown in the accompanying photos 42, but any reliable power supply will do.
-A voltage regulator should be used with the power board for mobile applications.
-A combination regulator and sequencer is either incorporated into the power board 42 or separately collocated such as the ITSP regulator and sequencer from Mini-Box 25 is typically incorporated to 15 provide key on/off functionality with delayed power-off for an orderly initiation of the shut-down of the device and whatever functionality is then active.
+A voltage regulator should be used with the power 25 board for mobile applications.
+A combination regulator and sequencer is either incorporated into the power board 42 or separately collocated such as the ITSP regulator and sequencer from Mini-Box 25 is typically incorporated to provide key on/off functionality with delayed power-off for 30 an orderly initiation of the shut-down of the device and whatever functionality is then active.